-Previously, Xavier worked for thirteen years with BNP Paribas in Europe and Asia (Seoul & Hong Kong), in the product, investment & business development functions.
-He was APAC Head of Product Development and Strategic Marketing for BNP Paribas Investment Partners from 2012 to 2014, and Managing Director for Shinhan BNP Paribas between 2009 and 2012.
+Prior to joining Eastspring, Xavier worked for thirteen years with BNP Paribas in Europe and Asia (Seoul & Hong Kong), in product, investment & business development functions.
+He was APAC Head of Product Development and Strategic Marketing for BNP Paribas Investment Partners from 2012 to 2014 and Managing Director for Shinhan BNP Paribas between 2009 and 2012.